Codeception/Codeception/docs/07-BDD.md

 # Behavior Driven Development

 Behavior Driven Development is a popular methodology of software development.
-It is considered to be an extension to TDD, and is much inspired by Agile practices.
-The main idea of choosing BDD for development process is breaking communication barer between business and technical teams.
+It is considered to be an extension to TDD, and is much inspired by [Agile](http://agilemanifesto.org/) practices.
+The main reason for choosing BDD for development process is breaking communication barer between business and technical teams.
 BDD encourages usage of automated testing to make all documented features of a project to be tested from the very beginning.
 This is why it is common to talk about BDD in the context of a test frameworks (like Codeception).
 However, BDD is much beyond the testing at all, and is more about managing the development process.

 ## What is Behavior Driven Development